wezm/rust-intro-talk/slides.md

 # Runs Blazingly Fast

-* Complies to native code
+* Complies to native code.

+--

-* Same ballpark as C and C++
+* Same ballpark as C and C++.

+--

-* Memory saftey without garbage collection
+* Memory safety without garbage collection.

+--

-* Strong, statically typed lanuage with an emphasis on saftey and correctness
+* Strong, statically typed language with an emphasis on safety and correctness.

+--

-* No runtime
+* No runtime.

 ---